Portugal Crypto Tax: The Ultimate Guide for 2026

 Portugal Crypto Tax: Key Takeaways

-Portugal taxes cryptocurrency depending on whether your income comes from personal investments, professional activities, or business operations.
+Portugal taxes cryptocurrency depending on whether your income comes from capital gains (Category G), personal investments or passive income (Category E), business or professional income (Category B).

 Is cryptocurrency taxed in Portugal?